 And when it got to the end of its new arc, it cracked and broke free, and the best ride of the day was starting because we were up so high.
 “Yowzah!”

-Well, clearly we were still alive and remarkably, no fibulas or even tibias were broken – amazing enough, but no one even needed trauma counseling – no one!
+We were still alive and remarkably, with no shattered fibulas or tibias – amazing enough, but not even one of us needed trauma counseling – not one!

 But finally, we really were:

 - out of precious eucalyptus sprouts,

 - probably out of time (the sun was setting) and,